 ProseMirror is a fantastic toolkit to build your own richtext editor.
 TipTap, Remirror, and Atlaskit are all based on ProseMirror.
 The y-prosemirror module exports ProseMirror plugins that make any ProseMirror-based editor collaborative.
-The module even ensures that the ProseMirror document model adheres to the schema.
-The following demo shows how shared editing, cursors, shared undo/redo, and versions can be implemented using the ProseMirror toolkit.
+The module even ensures that the document still conforms to the specified schema.
+The following demo shows how shared editing, cursors, shared undo/redo, and versions can be implemented using the ProseMirror editor toolkit.

 The yjs-demos repository contains multiple demos for the ProseMirror editor.
 Just clone the directory you are interested in and run

 npm install && npm start.

 Index positions don't work as expected in ProseMirror if you use this module.
 Instead of indexes, you should use relative positions that are based on the Yjs document.
 Relative positions always point to the place where you originally put them (relatively speaking).
 In peer-to-peer editing, it is impossible to transform index positions so that everyone ends up with the same positions.

 Features such as comments should either be implemented as document state or using relative positions.